What Is a Marine Propulsion Control System?

 If the control system's pitch-to-RPM mapping no longer reflects the actual propulsion system, the engine may be regularly operated in an overloaded or under-utilised condition — reducing efficiency and increasing wear.

-A structured maintenance programme is not optional for propulsion controls engineering — it is the difference between catching a developing fault before a critical voyage and dealing with a propulsion failure at sea.
+A structured maintenance programme is not optional for marine propulsion control systems — it is the difference between catching a developing fault before a critical voyage and dealing with a propulsion failure at sea.

 Free Download: CPP Inspection & Maintenance Checklist